deobald/deobald.ca/src/content/essays/2024-12-09-optimistic-computing.md

 Well, if the world is tilting toward better behaviour --- a world in which companies respect our (and one another's) privacy and security, a world in which software works even if the manufacturer skips town, a world in which you're probably paying for services and not the raw, unwashed software itself --- then it's a lot less likely that the insurance company you work for is going to ask you to scrape up all the customer PII and sell it to their partners via an API.

 This may seem like a minor thing, but it could be profound!
-If enshittification (I really don't like that word, for what it's worth, but we all know what it means) is one tine of this particular fork in the road then the other isn't subject to the same kind of decay.
+If enshittification (I really don't like that word, for what it's worth, but we all know what it means so it carries a certain utility) is one tine of this particular fork in the road then the other isn't subject to the same kind of decay.
 The second tine, the better tine, is a mountain of good technology and good ideas, all piled on top of one other.
 It's hard to disassemble or degrade the mountain if it's just too big and heavy to bother with.
 And the insurance company won't bother.